 Migration Guide to 9.x (2025-05-10)

 This new release is focused around 2 things, we now ship ESM-only builds (in other words, CommonJS builds are fully dropped and only ESM will remain), this move will cut the npm download size by half.
-The other big change is an internal one which is an organizational one, I'm moving all framework wrappers directly into Slickgrid-Universal (Angular, Aurelia, React and Vue wrappers are now all located under the folder), this will help tremendously with the project maintenance (any new PR will now run against all frameworks all at once (catching bugs early), publishing a new version is becoming a single execution for all frameworks all at once, and finally having a single codebase to test & troubleshoot any wrapper, etc... will be so much easier to handle).
-Now Slickgrid-Universal name totally makes sense with this new structure change. 🌐
+The other big change is an internal one which is an organizational one, I'm moving all framework wrappers directly into Slickgrid-Universal (Angular, Aurelia, React and Vue wrappers are now all located under the Slickgrid-Universal frameworks/ folder).
+This change will help tremendously with the project maintenance (any new PR will now run against all frameworks all at once (catching bugs early), publishing a new version is now a single click execution for all frameworks all at once, and finally having a single codebase to test & troubleshoot all wrappers, etc... will be so much easier to handle).
+With this new structure change, Slickgrid-Universal name now makes so much more sense. 🌐

 Wait, what happened to version 6 to 8?

-I'm skipping versions 6-8 and going straight to v9.0 because some of the wrappers (Angular-Slickgrid, Aurelia-Slickgrid) were already at v8.x and so the next available major version bump for everyone is v9.0
+I'm skipping versions 6-8 and going straight to v9.0 because some of the wrappers (Angular-Slickgrid, Aurelia-Slickgrid) were already at v8.x and so the next available major version bump for everything was v9.0

 Major Changes - Quick Summary